btarg/requiem-vault/content/Players/Concepts/Mechanics/Elemental Affinities.md

 ## Resistance Factor

 Each of the affinities are listed in order from lowest to highest resistance factor.
+Every time you level up you gain 1 Affinity Point.

-When levelling up, you can choose an [[Elements|Element]] and increase your resistance factor for that particular element.
+With 1 Affinity Point, you can choose an [[Elements|Element]] and increase your resistance factor for that particular element by 1 (e.g. from neutral to resist).
+However, if you are Weak to an element, you will need **3* Affinity Points** to move to Neutral.

 ## Affinity Types
 ### 0. WEAK